Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/proposal/management.md

 ## Contingency plans
-- Device already works, so can fall back on this if coding doesn't work
+- Device already works, project aims to make it more efficient
 - Can shift the focus to the case if we struggle to make progress with electrical
 - Electrical mistakes can blow the boards, we have a limited supply of boards
   - Take care when connecting board and make sure there is a control system in place to prevent the boards from blowing